vitvara/triangle/README.md

    ```

 7. What lines in the **unit test code** were not executed?
-   Write the Line Numbers: [                  ]
+   Write the Line Numbers: [      24, 28, 32, 36           ]

 8. Normally, **all** the lines of test code should be executed.
 When some part of test code is not executed it may indicate a problem with the tests.
 Explain the problem in the unit test code. (write you answer below).

-   Answer:
+   Answer: Because the previous line raise the error so it will skip the line below the error line to another test case.